dentolos19/Otakulore/README.md

 * [ ] Supports manga reading
   * [ ] [Manganelo](https://manganelo.tv)
 * [ ] Allows users to read news about anime or manga straight from one place
-* [ ] Has a plugin system to enable more sources for anime, manga and news
+* [ ] Has a plugin system to enable more sources for anime and manga
 * [ ] Has a download system to allow users to watch and read while being offline

 ## Screenshots